housseynou/Chatbot/README.md

 ## The mission

-* We have created a functional chatbot with Javascript language inside
+* We have created a functional chatbot with Javascript language inside.

 ### The features inside our chatbot